 Managed hedge funds: These investments are not readily marketable, and are recognized using the cost method or equity method of accounting based on the percentage of the fund owned.
+Those with redemption restrictions are valued based on the current market values of the underlying assets reported by the investment advisor using audited financial statements of the funds at year end using NAV.
+Investments in limited partnerships representing less than 3% ownership are recorded at cost.
 Funds in which the Hospital owns greater than 3% of the fund are recognized on the equity method.
 The equity method recognizes gains and losses on these investments.

-Municipal bonds and corporate bonds: Based on quoted market prices, if available, or estimated using quoted market prices of similar securities.
+Corporate bonds: Based on quoted market prices, if available, or estimated using quoted market prices of similar securities.